cisagov/LME/docs/markdown/reference/troubleshooting.md

 ### Unhealthy Cluster Status

 There are a number of reasons why the cluster's health may be yellow or red, but a common cause is unassigned replica shards.
-As LME is a single-node instance by default this is means that replicas will never be assigned, but this issue is commonly caused by built-in indices which do not have the `index.auto_expand_replicas` value correctly set.
-This will be fixed in a future release of Elastic, but can be temporarily diagnosed and resolved as follows:
+As LME is a single-node instance by default this means that replicas will never be assigned, but this issue is commonly caused by built-in indices which do not have the `index.auto_expand_replicas` value correctly set.
+Elastic will fix this in a future release of Elastic, but for now you can temporarily diagnose and resolve this as follows:

 Check the cluster health by running the following request against Elasticsearch (an easy way to do this is to navigate to `Dev Tools` in Kibana under `Management` on the left-hand menu):